MicrosoftDocs/powerapps-docs/powerapps-docs/sample-apps/regional-emergency-response/overview.md

 - **Dashboards for healthcare decision makers**: Use dashboards to quickly view important data and metrics that will help you in efficient decision making.
     - Regional organization admins can view the dashboards in their Power BI tenant.
-    - Parent organization admins can view the dashboards from in the web portal.
+    - Parent organization admins can view the dashboards in the web portal.

 ## Licensing requirements